Zig and Zag (TV series)

-Zig and Zag is an animated sitcom series, commissioned by CBBC and RTÉ and featuring the extraterrestrial puppets Zig and Zag from the planet Zog.
+Zig and Zag is an animated sitcom, commissioned by CBBC and RTÉ and featuring the extraterrestrial puppets Zig and Zag from the planet Zog.
 It aired on CBBC and RTÉjr.
 Both Zig and Zag are voiced by the characters' original voice actors, creators and writers, Ciaran Morrison and Mick O'Hara.

 Plot

 Alien brothers Zig and Zag crash land in humdrum suburbia and set up home.
-On their fun filled adventures they 'make the most' of what Planet Earth has to offer.
+On their fun-filled adventures they "make the most" of what Planet Earth has to offer.